How a teenager's app called Napster nearly destroyed the music industry

 Fylom generates episodes like this on any topic you're curious about.

-Fylom episodes are researched and written by AI.
+Fylom episodes are researched, written, and voiced by AI.
 Automated checks help catch inaccuracies, but episodes aren't reviewed by a human and AI can still get things wrong.
 Treat them as a starting point, not a source of record — more in our accuracy disclaimer.